 Including phytosterol in your diet is the most effective natural treatment for high cholesterol.
 Thus, daily use of Hemp Seed Oil will contribute to improving your cardiovascular system.

 Hemp Seed oil also functions as a carrier for CBD dosing for a range of products.
 All seed oils are extracted with am oil-seed press machine, and hemp seeds are no different.
 The oil produced here for diluting into CBD products, is pure, raw and unprocessed.
 This however can leave a grassy taste in your mouth!
 So to avoid this, look for cold-pressed oil, depending on your needs.
-Or you can check out MCT Oil here.

 Beyond the incredible uses listed, in a recent study (2020) it was found that Hemp Seed Oil effectively treats chronic neuropathic pain.
 Commonly affecting the hands and feet in humans, neuropathy is a mix of weakness and pain stemming from nerve damage.
 Researchers found that the oil reduced pain sensitivity 10-fold for several hours in mice with chronic post-operative nerve pain.